EugenieKa/SEMANTIC/README.md

 display_results() : displays results in the terminal (useful to observe json result structure and syntax)

-- It displays dictionary json results only
+- It displays a dictionary but the json results only

 - It can display any list on the program (optionnal)